ianquill/signup_form/README.md

-This is a simple signup form built to learn SASS.
+This is a simple signup form built with html and CSS.